-- 1 Remove the valve cover. - Insert a hexagon wrench (liquid side: 4 mm, gas side: 6 mm) into the valve stem and turn the valve stem:
+- 1 Remove the stop valve cover. - 2 Insert a hexagon wrench (liquid side: 4 mm, gas side: 6 mm) into the valve stem and turn the valve stem:

 Counterclockwise to open.
-Clockwise to close
+Clockwise to close.

-When the valve stem cannot be turned any further, stop turning.
+3 When the stop valve cannot be turned any further, stop turning.
 The valve is now opened/closed.